katharrushi/CRUD-OPERATIONS/README.md

 # CRUD-OPERATIONS
+website using html css and js
-crud operations in javascript sample websiste
+included the all crud operations in js